oskarvid/wdl_germline_pipeline/README.md

 wget -m ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/hg38

 ## Setup instructions for the basic pipeline execution mode
-To run the simple version of the pipeline you'll use the start-FromDocker.sh script that is located in the start-scripts folder.
+To run the simple version of the pipeline you'll use the start-FromDocker.sh script that is located in the scripts folder.
 You need to edit it according to where your reference files, input files etc are.
 Also edit the germlinevarcall.json file with the correct file names, if you don't change the docker mount points in the start-FromDocker.sh script, you should be fine if you just edit the file names in the .json file.
-Finally, you need to download cromwell with the dl-docker.sh script, and obviously you need to have docker installed.
+Finally, you need to download cromwell with the scripts/dl-cromwell.sh script, and obviously you need to have docker installed.
 When everything it set up, simply run "sh start-FromDocker.sh"

 ## Setup instructions for the full pipeline execution mode
 To run the pipeline with all bells and whistles, these three scripts need to be executed in the following order.